louwrentius/fio-plot/README.md

 In the case of a benchmark against a *file*, the 'test directory', 'test file' and 'size' parameters are used.
 When benchmarking agains a *device* the 'test directory' should be a dummy value ('None'), the 'test file' parameter should be filled in with the device to be tested and the 'size' must be specified but is ignored (can be anything).

-In this example, a benchmark is run against a device.
+In this example, a benchmark is run against a device:

 	./bench-fio.sh /fio/fio-job-template-device.fio /fio/data None /dev/sdc

-In this example, a benchmark is run against a file
+In this example, a benchmark is run against a file:

     ./bench-fio.sh /fio/fio-job-template-device.fio /fio/data /mnt/storage test.bin 100G